 U.S. Patent

-• No one really knows who invented the fire hydrant, because its patent perished in a fire.
+- No one knows who invented the fire hydrant because its patent perished in a fire.

-• Abraham Lincoln is the only President to have been issued a U.S. Patent.
+- Abraham Lincoln was the only president to have been issued a U.S. patent.

-• The movie industry is based in Hollywood on the west coast because movie makers were trying to get away from Thomas Edison (based in New Jersey).
-He had patents covering virtually all the movie-making process and the Ninth Circuit Court of Appeals in California was known to rule against patent claims.
+- The movie industry is based in Hollywood on the West Coast because moviemakers were trying to escape Thomas Edison (based in New Jersey).
+He had patents covering virtually all the movie-making process, and the Ninth Circuit Court of Appeals in California was known to rule against patent claims.

-• In 1955, Jonas Salk chose not to patent his polio vaccine for the sake of humanity.
-If he would have patented it he would have earned an estimated $7 billion.
+- In 1955, Jonas Salk chose not to patent his polio vaccine for the sake of humanity.
+He would have earned an estimated $7 billion if he had patented it.

-• WD-40 is not patent-protected, thereby avoiding completely disclosing its ingredients, making it harder for any other companies to mimic.
+- WD-40 is not patent-protected, thereby avoiding completely disclosing its ingredients, making it harder for other companies to mimic.

 Did Hillside receive a patent?